 PVAAS provides two types of information, value-added (or growth) data on groups of students and student-level projection data.

-The value-added, or growth, information analyzes available data from previous years (looking back) to help LEAs/districts and schools evaluate how much groups of students have gained academically in a school year by answering questions such as: Is our instructional program working for all students?
+The value-added, or growth, information analyzes available data from previous years (looking back) to help LEAs/districts and schools assess how much groups of students have gained academically in a school year by answering questions such as: Is our academic program working for all students?
 At all grades?
 In all subjects?

 The student projection information uses the data already analyzed to help schools project (looking forward) to the future by answering questions such as: What is the likelihood of a student reaching proficiency or higher on a future assessment?
 Projection data can be used for intervention planning, enrichment planning, and resource allocation.

 PVAAS value-added/growth reporting is available in the grades and subjects assessed in Pennsylvania's statewide assessment system.
 This includes reporting for math and ELA (grades 4-8), science (grades 4 and 8), and Keystone content areas (Algebra I, Literature, and Biology).

-PVAAS student projection reporting is available for PSSA Math, PSSA ELA, PSSA Science, Keystone Algebra I, Keystone Literature, Keystone Biology, Advanced Placement (for AP subject areas with the largest statewide enrollment), ACCESS for ELLs, PSAT, ACT, and SAT.
+PVAAS student projection reporting is available for PSSA Math, PSSA ELA, PSSA Science, Keystone Algebra I, Keystone Literature, Keystone Biology, Advanced Placement (for AP subject areas with the largest statewide AP exam participation), PSAT, ACT, SAT, and ACCESS for ELLs.

 PVAAS is one of the many tools provided to LEAs/districts and schools by the Pennsylvania Department of Education.
-LEAs/Districts and schools are using PVAAS, in conjunction with achievement data, to make sure all students are on an academic path to proficiency and beyond.
-Utilizing all the data available (growth and achievement), educators are able to make data-informed instructional decisions to ensure the academic growth and achievement of all students.
+LEAs/districts and schools are using PVAAS, in conjunction with achievement data, to make sure all students are on an academic path to proficiency and beyond.
+Using all the data available (growth and achievement), educators are able to make data-informed instructional decisions to ensure the academic growth and achievement of all students.

-Scatterplots provide evidence for this question: What is the visual profile of LEAs/districts, schools, charter schools and/or CTCs when plotting achievement versus growth?
+Scatterplots provide evidence for this question: What is the visual profile of LEAs/districts, schools, charter schools and/or CTCs when plotting achievement versus growth, or other student group characteristics?

-LEA/District Search allows users to find and view the achievement and the growth of LEAs/public districts across Pennsylvania and search for similar LEAs/districts based on grade levels tested and various demographics.
+LEA/District Search allows users to find and view the achievement and the growth of LEAs/public districts across PA and search for similar LEAs/districts based on grade levels tested and various demographics or other student group characteristics.